 Once upon a time, you were the best storyteller in all the land.
 The end.
 Here, author Pippa Chorley shares her top storytelling tips for parents.

 Want to nail story time with the children and learn some top storytelling tips for parents?
 You’ve come to the right place!
-We asked children’s book author Pippa Chorley, whose most recent offering – Stuffed! – is out now, for her expert advice.
+We asked children’s book author Pippa Chorley (the brains behind Stuffed, Counting Sheep and Out of the Box) for her expert advice.
 Read on, and you’ll all live happily ever after…

 This storytelling tip is where I put my ‘teacher’ hat on!
 Storytelling sessions are phenomenal teaching tools for kids.
 They teach listening skills, phonic awareness, visual literacy, critical thinking skills and comprehension to boot.
 They prompt discussions and help children form their own opinions about things.
 And it all begins with asking them a few simple questions.